Definition - What does Cryopreservation mean?

 - Prioritization of career, educational, or personal goals

 - The wish to delay childbearing for any other personal reason

 - Preserving “leftover” embryos from an IVF treatment to use at a later date

 The woman providing the eggs undergoes a series of ovulation induction medications in order to stimulate hyperovulation.
 Hyperovulation allows for the production of multiple eggs, as opposed to the single naturally occurring egg.
-Having several eggs increases the chances of a successful future treatment.
+Having multiple eggs increases the chances of future successful treatment.
 Following the retrieval, the eggs are frozen.
 Once the woman or couple is ready, the eggs are thawed, fertilized, and transferred to the uterus.

 The woman providing the eggs undergoes the same procedure as egg freezing.
 However, once the eggs have been harvested, they are fertilized in a lab with a sperm sample, provided by the intended male partner or donor.
 The embryo is allowed to develop in the lab for 3-5 days before being frozen.
 Once the woman or couple is ready, the embryo is thawed and transferred to the uterus.

 A man must provide a sample of fresh semen.
 The lab then washes the semen in order to separate the sperm from the seminal fluid, tissue, and other matter.
 Live and normal sperm are then selected and frozen.

 Studies show that cryogenically preserved embryos offer the best chance of pregnancy over individual sperm and eggs.
 However, the age, health, and quality of sample provided by both partners play a large role in determining the outcome.
 There is currently no evidence that cryopreservation negatively impacts the outcome of the child.